suparngp/kotlin-multiplatform-projects/docs/docs/graphql/README.md

 client like `Alamofire` or `OkHttp` which deal with other `REST` endpoints (`OAuth` for example).
 And, they both may not even have the same level of customization.
 Of course it is a personal opinion whether you consider it as a good or a bad thing.

 `suparnatural-graphql` aims to solve these problems.
 It generates strictly type safe `Kotlin` classes by deriving information from the `GraphQL` schema and the operations used in the client application.
 It uses [kotlinx.serialization]() to parse `JSON`.
-However, the implementation of various parts of this library can be customized to support other protocols like `ProtoBuf` if needed.
 You are also free to implement your own network transport however way you see fit.

 ## Features